Accent-Sisters/Accent-Inventory-Story/README.md

 │ ├── Chapter6.ipynb
 │ └── Forward.md
 │
-├── images/ # Images used throughout the story/tutorial
+├── images/ # Images used in the story/tutorial
 │ └── image0001.jpg
 ```
 ---